stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 those presences and sentinels, if indeed they truly existed, were stationed for naught.

 On the following day Carter walked up the Street of the Pillars to the turquoise temple and talked with the high-priest.
-Though Nath-Horthath is chiefly worshipped in Celepha&iuml;s, all the Great Ones are mentioned in diurnal prayers; and the priest was reasonably versed in their moods.
+Though Nath-Horthath is chiefly worshipped in Celephaîs, all the Great Ones are mentioned in diurnal prayers; and the priest was reasonably versed in their moods.
 Like Atal in distant Ulthar, he strongly advised against any attempt to see them;
 declaring that they are testy and capricious, and subject to strange protection from the mindless